Black Voices Matter

 “I believe that representation matters because it gives young people someone to look up to.
 In today’s world we’re are heavily influenced by what we see in the media.
 A lot of the time the media does not show black people who are succeeding, they show black people getting murdered, or put into prison.
 As brother to a beautiful 9 year old sister, it is important that she grows up looking up to positive influences that represent her.
 I know that there are many young people out there who are young, black, and queer that dream to be in the fashion industry and I hope that by me making it, they can see that their dreams are possible and that they can achieve them.”

-Chastity Pierna is currently working on special effects, and production, in the New York area.
+Chasity Pierna is currently working on special effects, and production, in the New York area.
 Her designs can be found at @chazsfx on instagram.
-She wants to use her creative prowess to men the gap between art and culture, and to help people gain a better understanding through creativity.
+She wants to use her creative prowess to mend the gap between art and culture, and to help people gain a better understanding through creativity.

-Chastity on Representation and Success
+Chasity on Representation and Success

 “I personally think representation is everything.
 What you stand for and the way you present what you believe in is how others will follow suit.
 When I make it in my chosen field it will mean anyone can do so.
 Being self-taught in every creative avenue that I take part in shows that with a bit of hard work, some sleepless nights, and being overly dedicated is the recipe for success.”